 Neighbourhood Plan

-In 2015 Shillingstone became the first village in Dorset to have its own Neighbourhood Plan to influence and inform development in the village.
+In 2015 Shillingstone became one of the first villages in Dorset to have its own Neighbourhood Plan to influence and inform development in the village.
+The 'made' Shillingstone Neighbourhood Plan (SNP) has a duration running from 2016 through to March 2031.

 What is a Neighbourhood Plan?